groovy-tutorial/groovy-tutorial/manuscript/09/09_35_AbstractClasses.md

     def myObj = new Thing()

 The main reason you would create an `abstract` class is to establish a base class for a number of subclasses.
 This is somewhat similar to an interface as abstract classes usually also define one or more method signatures that need to be implemented.
-Unlike interfaces though, abstract classes can provide a mix of method signatures and method implementations.
+Unlike interfaces, abstract classes can provide a mix of method signatures and method implementations.

 T> ## Concrete classes
 T> Classes providing the implementation of an abstract class or an interface are often referred to as "concrete" classes.
 These implementation classes often bear the same name as the abstract class/interface but add the suffix `Impl` or just `I`.
 For example, my concrete implementation of `Thing` could be called `ThingImpl` - it's purely a naming strategy and up for debate.